textcreationpartnership/A01707/README.md

 ##Content Summary##

 #####Body#####

+1. ¶ A diſcription of Nortons falcehod of Yorke ſhyre, and of his fatall farewel.
 The fatal fine of Traitours loe:By Iuſtice due, deſeruyng ſoe.OF late (alas) the great vntruthOf Tra
 #####Back#####
-A discription of Nortons falcehod of Yorke shyre, and of his fatall farewel The fatal fine of traito **Types of content**
+¶ Imprinted at London by Alexander Lacie, for Henrie Kyrkeham, dwellyng at the ſigne of the blacke B **Types of content**

   * There are 226 **verse** lines!